littlehorse-enterprises/littlehorse/dashboard/README.md

 ## Docker

 ### Build Docker Image

-In root rename `.env.sample` to `.env`, the values you specify in this file will be copied to `apps/web/.env`
+_In this folder_, rename `.env.sample` to `.env`, the values you specify in this file will be copied to `apps/web/.env`.

-To build the docker image execute the next script
+Next, _navigate to the root of the repo, NOT this folder_, and run the following:

 ```
-docker build -t lhd .
+docker build -f docker/dashboard/Dockerfile -t lhd .
 ```

 Note: The Docker file will copy the `.env` file from the root folder to apps/web